AlexEngelhardt/cheatsheets/git.md

 - `git rebase master feature` does the same, but without needing to be checked out on feature (mnemonic: Start at `master`, end up at `feature`)

+## Interactive rebasing to prettify pull requests

+- `git rebase -i master` before pushing a PR to
+  - combine commits into one (e.g. if you forgot fixing a test and it was too late for `commit --amend`)
+  - Split individual files out of one commit and into another
+- But: Create a new branch `ticketid-rebased` before rebasing
+- You can remove a file from one commit by selecting `edit` in the rebase tool.
+  Then while on that commit, checkout or reset or restore (TODO what's the best way?) a file to the previous commit.
+  - **Note: Git stores snapshots, not diffs.
+So the next commit will incorporate "both changes"**
+- At the end, do `git diff ticketid..ticketid-rebased` to verify the contents after rebasing are identical

 ## Remotes